 Critics and humanitarian activists have immediately lashed out to the Crown Prince MBS had a direct link to the Khashoggi murder and the suffocating regime and oppression of the Yemeni Nation, an ongoing conflict that has seen many violations of human rights and induced a famine across Yemen.

 The ceremony was held in the presence of the Imam of Makkah’s Mosque, Dr Sheikh Abdullah Awad Al-Juhani where he urged Muslims around the world to demonstrate unity and overcome the challenges like terrorism and extremism.

 “As long as Muslims are united, no force in the world can defeat them,” he said at the 4th Paigham-e-Islam conference in the capital that was attended by hundreds of delegates, Arab News reported.

 Saudi Arabia recently presented a multi-billion dollar bailout package for the country and only last week Saudi Aramco, the biggest oil company in the world, has set up an oil drilling operation in Pakistan to boost the economy and dig for oil reserves found in the country.

-Al-Juhani said he brought good wishes from the Saudi government.
+Al-Juhani said he brought good wishes from the Saudi government and MBS.
 “Pakistan is an important country in the Muslim world, and we hold her in high esteem,” he said.
 “Saudi Arabia is a peace-loving country and has always played a positive role in mitigating the sufferings of Muslims across the globe.”